46.1 ELIGIBLE COUNTRIES

 B. DIPLOMATIC MODIFIER: Any diplomatic die rolls for that minor country, including die rolls modified by Russian subversion, are modified by one in favor of the major power operating the spy ring.

 C. WESTERN ALLIED AND RUSSIAN COOPERATION: British minor country spy rings never modify Russian diplomatic die rolls and Russian minor country spy rings never modify Western Allied diplomatic die rolls.
 Before Russia and Germany have gone to war or the RGT level is 50 or more, British and Russian minor country spy rings do not combine to modify Axis diplomatic die rolls.
 If both countries had spy rings in the same minor country, an Axis diplomatic die roll for that minor country would only be reduced by one.
-Once Russia and Germany go to war or the RGT level is 50 or more, even if Britain or Russia has surrendered to Germany, British and Russian minor country spy rings are combined to modify Axis diplomatic die rolls.
+Once Russia and Germany go to war or the RGT level is 50 or more, British and Russian minor country spy rings are combined to modify Axis diplomatic die rolls.

 46.412 MAJOR POWERS: When a spy ring is established in an enemy major power, the player establishing the spy ring assigns it to one of the enemy major power's research categories, with the following effects, even if the spy ring is immediately negated by enemy counter-intelligence: